 Hypothyroidism can mimic other medical conditions.

 Depression.
 Drowsiness, fatigue, and difficulty concentrating are signs of clinical depression as well as hypothyroidism.
-The two disorders often coexist, particularly in older women, so diagnosing one does not rule out the presence of the other.
+The 2 disorders often coexist, particularly in older women, so diagnosing one does not rule out the presence of the other.

-Hypothyroidism cannot be cured but the condition can be controlled by taking daily synthetic thyroxine (T4) medication, usually for life.
+Hypothyroidism cannot be cured, but the condition can be controlled by taking daily synthetic thyroxine (T4) medication, usually for life.

 Treating Newborns and Infants with Hypothyroidism.
 Babies born with hypothyroidism (congenital hypothyroidism) should be treated with levothyroxine (T4) as soon as possible to prevent complications.
 Early treatment can help improve cognitive and other developmental factors.
 However, even with early treatment, mild problems in mental functioning may last into adulthood.
 In general, children born with milder forms of hypothyroidism will fare better than those who have more severe forms.

-Oral levothyroxine (T4) can usually restore normal thyroid hormone levels within 1 - 2 weeks.
+Oral levothyroxine (T4) can usually restore normal thyroid hormone levels within 1 to 2 weeks.
 It is critical that normal levels are achieved within a 2-week period.
 If thyroid function is not normalized within 2 weeks, it can pose greater risks for developmental problems.
 Infants should continue to be monitored closely to be sure that thyroxine levels remain as consistently close to normal as possible.
 These children need to continue lifelong thyroid hormone treatments.

 Women with subclinical hypothyroidism who are not treated should be evaluated throughout the pregnancy to see if they progress to overt hypothyroidism.
 There are no risks to the developing baby when the pregnant woman takes appropriate doses of thyroid hormones.
 The pregnant woman with hypothyroidism should be monitored regularly (thyroid tests every 4 weeks during the first half of pregnancy) and medication doses adjusted as necessary.
 If postpartum thyroiditis develops after delivery, any thyroid medication should be reduced or temporarily stopped during this period.